joedougherty/FBRBMWCN/README.rst

 WHAT
 ====

-A tool to help interactively develop regexes.
+A tool to help you interactively develop regexes.

 Example
 =======